dlounsbu/AfEA-sdm/trial_stella_architect_software/Readme.md

 <b>STEP 3.</b> Start the installation process by clicking on the downloaded (.exe) file.

-<b>STEP 4.</b> When prompted, activate your trial version by entering the following Registration code:  042-706-702-860
+<b>STEP 4.</b> When prompted, activate your trial version by entering the following Registration code:  042-706-702-860.
+Note that this is a special code to activate the workshop trial version of Stella only.

 <b>STEP 5.</b> Start Stella from your <i>Programs</i> or <i>Apps</i> window.